vankeisb/react-tea-cup/README.md

 * Exceptions !!!
 Exceptions !!!
 * Open doors for crap everywhere (state, side effects, mutations...)

-# wtf ?
+### To be investigated

 * why do I need a catch-all for "unions" ? seems that sometimes it's needed, sometimes it is not... annoying.
 * can't trust the debugger !!
-I've seen it report false variable values... sourcemap problem ?
+I've seen it report false variable values... sourcemap problem ? dev server problem ? go figure out...

 # Memo vs PureComponent